 Packaging your program as an IoT Edge module

 To deploy your program on an IoT Edge device, it must first be containerized and run with a Docker-compatible engine.
 IoT Edge uses Moby, the open-source project behind Docker, as its Docker-compatible engine.
 The same parameters that you're used to with Docker can be passed to your IoT Edge modules.
 For more information, see How to configure container create options for IoT Edge modules.

 Using the IoT Edge hub

-The IoT Edge hub provides two main functionalities: proxy to IoT Hub, and local communications.
+The IoT Edge hub provides two main functionalities: a proxy to IoT Hub and local communications.